 Refer to the General Section.

-1. Debriefing.
+- 1. Debriefing.
 The General Section provides the procedures for requesting a debriefing.
-All requests for debriefings must be made in writing to: Sherone Ivey, Office of University Partnerships, Department of Housing and Urban Development; 451 Seventh Street, SW., Room 8106; Washington, DC 20410- 6000.
-Applicants may also write to Ms. Ivey via e-mail at
+All requests for debriefings must be made in writing to: Ophelia Wilson, Office of University Partnerships, Department of Housing and Urban Development, 451 Seventh Street, SW., Room 8106, Washington, DC 20410-6000. - 2.
+Administrative.

-Sherone_E.Ivey@hud.gov.
-2. Administrative.
 Grants awarded under this NOFA will be governed by the provisions of 24 CFR part 84 (Grants and Agreements with Institutions of Higher Education, Hospitals and Other Non-Profit Organizations), A-21 (Cost Principles for Educational Institutions) and A-133 (Audits of States, Local Governments, and Non-Profit Organizations).
-Applicants can access the OMB circulars at the White House Web site at: www.whitehouse.gov/omb/ circulars/index.html.

-3. OMB Circulars and Governmentwide Regulations Applicable to Financial Assistance Programs.
-The General Section provides further discussion.
+Applicants can access the OMB circulars at the White House Web site at www.whitehouse.gov/omb/circulars/index.html. - 3.
+OMB Circulars and Governmentwide Regulations Applicable to Financial Assistance Programs.
+The General Section provides further discussion on this matter. - 4.
+Executive Order 13202, Preservation of Open Competition and Government Neutrality Towards Government Contractors' Labor

-4. Executive Order 13202, Preservation of Open Competition and Government Neutrality Towards Government Contractors Labor Relations on Federal and Federally Funded Construction Projects.
+Relations on Federal and Federally Funded Construction Projects.
 See the General Section for further discussion.

-5. Procurement of Recovered Materials.
-See Section the General Section for further discussion.
+- 5. Procurement of Recovered Materials.
+The General Section provides further discussion on the matter. - 6.
+Code of Conduct.
+See the General Section for further discussion.